 The Physical Therapist Assistant (PTA) program curriculum is cumulative and sequential with success in achieving the expected outcomes in any module being dependent upon retaining the knowledge, skills and behaviors learned in prior modules.
-If for any reason an admitted PTA program student is not able to progress consecutively through all modules, they will have one (1) opportunity for a course repeat, or program re-entry.
+If for any reason an admitted PTA program student is not able to progress consecutively through all modules, they will have one (1) opportunity for a Module repeat, or program re-admission.

-Course repeat is offered to students in Module 2, 3, 4 and 5 who do not meet the minimum progression requirement and want to immediately repeat the course.
-Course repeat is only available to continuing students with no more than fourteen (14) consecutive days of absence.
+Module repeat is offered to students in Module 2, 3, 4 and 5 who do not meet the minimum progression requirement and want to immediately repeat the Module.
+Module repeat is only available to continuing students with no more than fourteen (14) consecutive days of absence.
 Students in Module 5 have one (1) opportunity to repeat either PTA 500 Clinical Experience II or PTA 520 Clinical Experience III.
-Any student who is unable to pass a repeat course or clinical is dismissed from the program.
+Any student who is unable to pass a repeat Module or clinical is dismissed from the program.

-Program re-entry is offered to students who are not successful meeting the minimum requirements to progress into Module 3, 4 or 5, do not meet the requirements for course repeat, and can demonstrate that sufficient circumstances have changed to allow successful completion of the program.
-Re-entry must occur within 12 months of leaving school.
+Program re-admission is offered to students who are not successful meeting the minimum requirements to progress into Module 3, 4 or 5, do not meet the requirements for Module repeat, and can demonstrate that sufficient circumstances have changed to allow successful completion of the program.
+Re-admission must occur within 12 months of leaving school.
 Those who want to return to the PTA program after 12 months must re-apply and complete Module 2, 3, 4 and 5, regardless of prior PTA course completion.

-The re-entry process begins with a written request to the Dean of Education.
-The request for re-entry should include an understanding of the factors that resulted in being dropped from school and a description of changes made to assure success if allowed to re-enter the PTA Program.
-A three-member re-entry committee will interview the candidate, review all relevant materials, and determine if the opportunity to re-enter will be granted.
-If re-entry is permitted, the candidate is required to demonstrate competency in all previously passed module 2, 3 or 4 PTA courses.
-Students applying for re-entry should begin the process 60 to 90 days prior to the anticipated module start.
+The re-admission process begins with a written request to the Dean of Education.
+The request for re-admission should include an understanding of the factors that resulted in being dropped from school and a description of changes made to assure success if allowed re-admission to the PTA Program.
+A three-member re-admission committee will interview the candidate, review all relevant materials, and determine if the opportunity to re-enter will be granted.
+If re-admission is permitted, the candidate is required to demonstrate competency in all previously passed Module 2, 3 or 4 PTA courses.
+Students applying for re-admission should begin the process at least 90 days prior to the anticipated module start.

-Competency Testing is the process used to assure students, who take a leave of absence or are allowed program reentry, have the prerequisite skills and knowledge needed for success in future modules.
-Competency testing for all previously passed PTA courses in module 2, 3 & 4 must be completed no sooner than 12 weeks, and at least 1 week, prior to re-entry.
+Competency Testing is the process used to assure students, who take a leave of absence or are allowed program readmission, have the prerequisite skills and knowledge needed for success in future modules.
+Competency testing for all previously passed PTA courses in Module 2, 3 & 4 must be completed during the Module immediately before the anticipated re-admission.
 Competency may be demonstrated in one of three ways: Course Retake, Course Audit, or Independent Study, as described below.

 Course Retake: Register and pay to retake one or more courses.
 The earned grade for a retake course is recorded in the student's academic record.

 Course Audit: Attend classes and fully participate in all lectures, labs, assignments, quizzes and exams to earn a 75% or higher cumulative course grade.
-CBD College does not charge re-entry students to audit a course and no grade is recorded.
+CBD College does not charge readmission students to audit a course and no grade is recorded.

 Independent Study: Self-study the course materials to prepare and sit for a cumulative written, and when appropriate, skills-based final examination.
-This option allows multiple attempts to demonstrate competency with a score of 75% or higher.
+This option allows a maximum of 3 attempts per exam to demonstrate competency with a score of 75% or higher.